YangHanDeng/GST_DFN_App/README.md

     pactl list short modules -> list all modules pactl unload-module [Module Number/Name]
     ```
-## Use the shell directly on your machine
+## Use the App directly on your machine
-1. cd DFN-Shell
+1. cd DFN-App
 2. ./install.sh
-3. run the DFN_pipeline.sh
+3. run the DFN_App.sh
     ```
-    Usage: ./DFN_pipeline.sh -i Input -o Output
+    Usage: ./DFN_App.sh -i Input -o Output
             -i: Stream URL/"Mic"/File
                     To play a file: use FILE:///PATH_TO_FILE/FILENAME
                     To use microphone, use "mic"